Tudi Roche

-Tudi Joanne Roche (born July 19, 1955) is an American actress and singer.
+Tudi Roche (born July 19, 1955) is an American actress and singer.
 She is best known for her recurring role as Carrie on the sitcom Home Improvement (1995–1998).

 Personal life

 Roche was born in San Angelo, Texas.
 She attended Texas Christian University, but did not graduate.
 She has been married to actor Richard Karn since 1985.
-They have a son.
+They have a son named Cooper, born March 4, 1992.

+In 1985, a few weeks after she and Karn got married, Tudi had a sudden collapse while she and Karn were walking through the Manhattan Port Authority Bus Terminal.
+Tudi was put in a three-day coma and it was discovered that she suffered from a brain aneurysm, she eventually returned home and made a full recovery.